Generic Name: peginterferon beta-1a (peg in ter FEAR on BAY ta - 1A)

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, itching, bumps on your skin; feeling anxious or light-headed; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, itching, bumps on your skin; feeling anxious or light-headed; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 shortness of breath (even with mild exertion), swelling, rapid weight gain;

 a light-headed feeling, like you might pass out;

 chest pain or pressure, fast or irregular heart rate;

 mood or behavior changes, anxiety, irritability, new or worsening depression, thoughts about suicide or hurting yourself;